mindhash/tir-samples/inference/performance/readme.md

 ### Throughput

 ### Start-up time for Auto-scaling
+The key components of startup are often amoung -> `Model Download`, `Load Model to GPU`, `Torch Compile`, and `Cuda Graph` calculation
 - Use a local peristent model cache to avoid repeated model downloads on restarts.
 TIR uses a shared drive to support model persistence.
 - Look into setting specific [Cuda graph](https://docs.vllm.ai/en/latest/design/cuda_graphs.html#cudagraphmodes) you need.
 - Optimise torch compile time by storing compiled files to persistent location.
 In TIR, this is /mnt/models

 ## 3. Request routing